CSIRT-SK/viruschecker/README.md

 Installation
 ============

-First of all, currently we do not provide an one-click/one-command installer.
+First of all, we do not currently provide a one-click installer.
-Also this software does not include a ready-to-use VM/Cs with deployed AVs.
+Also, this software does not include ready-to-use VM/Cs with deployed AVs.

 These steps describe how to build and deploy this program from scratch.
 They can be summarized in the following steps.

 1. Compile the source code
-2. Deploy antivirus driver programs
+2. Deploy the driver/s
-   - Create a VM with supported antivirus programs.
+   - Create a VMs with supported antivirus programs.
-   - Install and configure each antivirus - mainly disable the automatic protections.
+   - Install and configure each antivirus - i.e. disable the automatic protections.
-   - Run the driver program.
+   - Run the driver.
-3. Deploy gateway application.
+3. Deploy gateway.
-4. Deploy web client application.
+4. Deploy web client.
-5. (Optional) Run console client application.
+5. (Optional) Run console client.

 The following subsections thoroughly describe each of the five steps.

 1 Compiling the source code
 ---------------------------

-To build this software a JDK 1.8 or newer is required (OpenJDK is sufficient).
+Building this software requires JDK 1.8 or later (OpenJDK is sufficient).

-Open terminal in the project directory and
+Open a terminal in the project directory and
-- on Windows machine run
+- on a Windows machine run
     ```bash
     gradlew.bat clean build shadowJar
     ```
-- on Linux machine run
+- on a Linux machine run
     ```bash
     ./gradlew clean build shadowJar
     ```